confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 If we do this, I think we'll need to set `isolation.level=read_committed` on the consumer in the query that populates the migrations table from the migrations stream, to avoid uncommitted data from entering the pull query state stores.

-In the event that the migrations tool produces `Pending` and crashes before completing the migration, the user will have to use the `abort` command on the migrations tool to transition the status of the current migration to `Error` in order to unblock future migrations.
+In the event that the migrations tool produces `Running` and crashes before completing the migration, the user will have to use the `abort` command on the migrations tool to transition the status of the current migration to `Error` in order to unblock future migrations.
 Note that this does not actually roll back any commands that were applied as part of attempting the migration; any such statements will have to be cleaned up by the user outside of the migrations tool.